 - Busboy – $1.5 per day per person.

-- Maitre d’hotel – Not necessary unless special services provided.
+- Maitre d’hotel – Not necessary unless special services are provided.

 - Bar steward – Usually, 15% is automatically added to the bill.